Hirdesh19/SqlServerAwsBackupTool/README.md

     access_key =
     secret_key =
     bucket =
+    profile =

     [general]
     retention_policy=14

+The variable retention_policy is in days.
 Then, you pass the path to the file as the first argument to the program:

     SqlServerAwsBackupTool.exe config.ini

+## Deployment

+- Set build to release mode and build
+- Add any new/updated configuration variables
+- Add/change any scheduled tasks
+- Verify that your backups are occuring; test them by restoring them (on a test server)

 ## Testing your backups